 We have planned a touring day, after we have replenished the food supplies and petrol.
 So, jobs done we return to Wigtown to check out the book shops as Chris stocks are getting low!

-We then spent even longer in a book shop reminiscent of Barter Books in Alnwick, as it had several rooms filled floor to ceiling with old books, plus comfy sofas and strange artefacts!
+We then spent even longer in a book shop reminiscent of Barter Books in Alnwick, as it had

 From Wigtown we drove round the peninsular, passing Port William, but stopping at the very lovely Isle of Whithorn, home of St Ninians chapel and a pretty little harbour.